JSON-UNIFY/.github/profile/README.md

 # JSON-Unify is an Open-Source Data Contract Specification
-A simple specification for open-source data contracts to unify agreement, understanding, and expectations
+The bare minimal specification for open-source data contracts to unify agreement, understanding, and expectations

 ### The purpose of JSON-Unify is to unite the data, concept/semantic information, metadata, lineage, governance, etc. into one singular object, thereby eliminating common sources of ambiguity and time-wasted in wanting to understand and use data.

-### The only requirement for a JSON-Unify object is that "meta", "concepts", and "data" are all in one object.
-If the data is large, a link to the data under meta.source (JS) or "meta"["source"] (Python) is allowed.
+# The only requirement for a JSON-Unify object is that "meta", "concepts", and "data" are all in one object.

+### If the data is large, a link to the data under meta.source (JS) or "meta"["source"] (Python) is allowed.

 ### Recommended JSON-Unify structure: